 For students interested in medical school, St. Lawrence has an Early Assurance Program with the College of Medicine of the SUNY Upstate Medical University at Syracuse.
 With this program, sophomores may be eligible for a guaranteed admission into medical school after the completion of their senior year.
-Students can also apply to the Early Assurance Program at the College of Medicine at SUNY Buffalo.

 For students interested in dental school, an Early Assurance Program at the SUNY Buffalo School of Dentistry is available.
 In this program, sophomores may be eligible for a guaranteed admission into this dental school after completion of their senior year.

 For students interested in nursing, physical therapy, physician assistant programs or pharmacy, St. Lawrence has articulation agreements with the NYU Nursing Program (see below) and the Clarkson University Physical Therapy and Physician Assistant Programs and the SUNY Buffalo School of Pharmacy.